13.3 Managing Model Risk

 13.3.3 Design Review

 Large financial institutions employ teams of financial engineers or other quantitative staff whose full-time job is to review other people’s models.
-The focus tends to be on asset pricing models, but they can also review risk management models, and especially VaR measures.
-Banks can expect their regulators to ask specifically how a VaR measure’s design was independently reviewed and to see documentation of that review.
+The focus tends to be on asset pricing models, but they can also review risk management models, and especially value-at-risk measures.
+Banks can expect their regulators to ask specifically how a value-at-risk measure’s design was independently reviewed and to see documentation of that review.

 Different forms of testing are performed throughout the implementation of a system: